 Nail issues are common among people with psoriatic disease, with one study reporting that nearly 50 percent of people with psoriasis and up to 80 percent of those with PsA experience nail lesions, known as nail psoriasis.

 Psoriasis can be a skin disease, a nail disease, or both.
-If you’ve been diagnosed with psoriasis or PsA, the biggest risk associated with doing your nails is triggering a flare.
+If you have been diagnosed with psoriasis or PsA, the biggest risk when it comes to doing your nails is that you may trigger a flare.
 No matter what part of your body your psoriasis affects, any injury can cause an inflammatory response called the Koebner phenomenon.
-This response causes new skin lesions to appear.

 Chemicals in both nail polish and nail polish remover might cause sensitivity or irritation in individuals diagnosed with psoriatic disease.
 These chemicals include toluene and formaldehyde (found in many nail polishes) and acetone (found in many nail polish removers).
-These chemicals can cause skin irritation, allergic contact dermatitis (allergic reactions), or psoriatic disease flares.
+These chemicals can cause skin irritation and allergic reactions (allergic contact dermatitis).

 However, some types of nail polishes and nail polish removers are designed for people with sensitive skin.
 These products may be labeled “5-free,” “7-free,” or “10-free.”
 These terms mean that the products were made without some common chemical irritants or allergens.
-You may need to try several of these products before you find one that doesn’t trigger a flare.
+You may need to try several of these products before you find one that doesn’t irritate your skin.

 You can also find nail polish remover without acetone.
-While these products will not dry your nails as much, they might not remove polish as effectively.
+These products won’t dry out your nails as much, but they might not remove polish as effectively.
 If that’s the case for you, take extra care to avoid scrubbing your nails too hard and inadvertently damaging them.

-Ask your nail technician to avoid doing anything that makes them pull your nail away from your finger and to err on the side of caution with anything that might damage your skin.
-You may, for example, ask that instead of trimming your cuticles, they gently push your cuticles back with a bamboo stick wrapped in a cotton swab.
+Ask your nail technician to err on the side of caution with anything that might damage your skin.
+You may, for example, ask that they don’t trim or push your cuticles.
 You could also ask before your appointment if you can bring your own tools, which may decrease the risk of infection.

 You can also purchase nail polish and nail polish remover designed for sensitive skin and bring them along to your nail appointment.
 Your nail technician will likely understand and be happy to use them, but it may be a good idea to check in advance when scheduling your appointment.

 If psoriasis or PsA affect the appearance of your nails, be sure to explain the cause to your nail technician.
-Most are wary of working on nails affected by fungal infections such as onychomycosis, which can create an unsanitary environment.
-Let the manicurist know before your appointment that you have a noncontagious medical condition that affects your nails and that you are not dealing with an infection.
+Most are wary of working on nails affected by fungal infections, such as onychomycosis, which can create an unsanitary environment.
+Let the manicurist know before your appointment that you have a noncontagious medical condition that affects your nails and that you aren’t dealing with an infection.

 There are differing opinions on gel nails and psoriasis.
 One small study says that basic gel nails are a good option for hiding cosmetic nail changes, as long as the person isn’t sensitive to the chemicals involved in the application process and the technician is knowledgeable about the special needs of psoriatic nails.

-However, other medical practitioners say that gel nails don’t help the situation.
-They may add to the strain your affected nails are under, causing damage or even making existing psoriatic disease worse.
+However, some medical practitioners say that gel nails don’t help the situation.
+Gel nails may add to the strain your affected nails are under, causing damage or even making existing psoriatic disease worse.

-If you want to get gel nails or artificial nails, talk to your health care provider or dermatologist first.
+If you want to get gel nails or artificial nails, talk to your healthcare provider or dermatologist about whether these techniques might be right for you.
 You may also want to try them on just one nail at first to gauge your reaction.
-Whether your nail symptoms worsen or not may indicate whether it is safe for you to proceed with a full set of gel or acrylic nails.
+Whether your nail symptoms worsen or not may indicate whether it’s safe for you to proceed with a full set of gel or acrylic nails.

-Whether you choose to use nail polish, get professional manicures, or leave your nails natural, there are some things you can do to care for them after a psoriasis or PsA diagnosis.
-If you are struggling with your nails or aren’t sure how to care for them, talk to your dermatology team.
+Whether you choose to use nail polish, get professional manicures, or leave your nails natural, there are some ways you can care for your nails as someone with psoriatic disease.
+If you’re struggling with your nails or aren’t sure how to care for them, talk to your dermatology team.
 They can give you suggestions that are specific to your body and your needs.

 Keeping your nails trimmed will make them less likely to snag on something, which helps prevent injuries that may lead to the Koebner phenomenon.
 Trimming your nails also prevents buildup under the nails, which can occur in cases of psoriasis with nail involvement.